 Health Insurance Regulation

 In California, health insurance is regulated by the California Department of Insurance (CDI).
-Our mission is to ensure that consumers are protected, that the insurance marketplace is fostered to be vibrant and stable, and that the law is enforced fairly and impartially.
-We enforce laws relating to health insurance and the health insurance code.
+Our mission is to protect consumers, foster a vibrant and stable insurance marketplace, and enforce laws related to health insurance and the health insurance code fairly and impartially.

 How does CDI regulate insurance?